scheinerman/Posets.jl/README.md

 Use `linear_extension(p)` to create  a linear extension of `p`.
 This is a total order `q` with the same elements as `p` and with `p ⊆ q`.

+The function `random_linear_extension(p)` creates a pseudo-random linear extension of `p`
+as follows: Pick a minimal element of `p` at random.
+Make that the first element of the result.
+Now ignore that element and pick a minimal element at random from among those that remain.
+Continue in this way until all elements have been incorporated.

 ### Join and meet

 Let $x$ and $y$ be elements of a poset $P$.